ci-collaborative/au-fhir-base/pages/_includes/patient-ident-slice-ihi-med-intro.md

 **Patient with IHI and Medicare Number Open Slice** *[[Draft](http://hl7.org/fhir/r4/valueset-publication-status.html)]*

-Prototype derived profile uses open slice to allow max one IHI, max one Medicare Number, and any other identifiers.
+Prototype derived profile uses open slice (discriminator=system) to allow max one IHI, max one Medicare Number, and any other identifiers.

+#### TBD
+This profile is intended to use the discriminator of system – to do that we need to constraining the inherited discriminator.
+Have not yet been able to make this work.

+As it stands to function equivalently to deriving from the Guidance only / Allowed Types there would need to be invariants to tighten up conformance.

 #### Test Examples